-This bill was introduced on February 5, 1976, in a previous session of Congress, but was not enacted.
+This bill was introduced on February 5, 1976, in a previous session of Congress, but it did not receive a vote.

 Representative for Arizona's 3rd congressional district

 16 Cosponsors (13 Republicans, 3 Democrats)

 Feb 5, 1976